aniaocool/git-game/README.md

 **You should always check the README.md file for your next clue!**

-``Level 1``
+`Level 1`

 Your first task is to checkout the commit whose commit message is the answer to this question:

 > When a programmer is born, what is the first thing he/she learns to say?

+helloworld